Breakthrough-Energy/PreREISE/README.md

 ## Collecting Demand Data
 Demand data are obtained from EIA, to whom Balancing Authorities have submitted their data.
 The data can be obtained either by direct download from their database using an API or by download of Excel spreadsheets.
-A token is required for the API download and this token can be obtained by a user by registering at https://www.eia.gov/opendata/.
+A API key is required for the API download and this key can be obtained by a user by registering at https://www.eia.gov/opendata/.

 The direct download currently contains only published